Wanclouds/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 * Supported operating system
 * Cloud-init enabled
 * Virtio drivers
-* Single vHDD (no secondary) and does not exceed 100 GB
+* Single VHD (no secondary) and does not exceed 250 GB

 If you decide to use the VPC+ tool to convert and migrate your VMDK image, you must export the image to {{site.data.keyword.cos_full_notm}} before you begin using the tool.
 For more information, see [Upload data](/docs/cloud-object-storage?topic=cloud-object-storage-upload).
 {: important}